-Ted and I pulled off the Borrego Salton Seaway at the trailhead commonly used for Villager at about 5:15 am.
+Ted and I pulled off the Borrego Salton Seaway at the trailhead commonly used for climbing Villager or Pyramid Peaks at about 5:15 am.
 Matt was already there, and soon Susie arrived, followed by Greg.
 Our goal today was to work our way up from the desert floor to Rosa Point, #28 on the San Diego 100, then onto Mile High (#24).
 We knew this was going to be a long, hard day, hence the pre-dawn start.

 Under the faint light of a sliver of the moon, we set off across the desert floor, illuminated by our headlamps.
 Our first landmark was the entrance to Palo Verde Wash, about a mile northeast of our starting point.
 I mistook a wash to the north as our entrance, but a quick check of our route had us back on track with only about 10 minutes of backtracking.